brianglass/anastasis/files/tues1mc.md

 Aposticha of Lauds.
 Of Compunction.

 Another world awaits you, soul, and a Judge who is to publish all your hidden and dread deeds.
-So do not stay with things here, but in anticipation cry out to the Judge, Â‘O God, be merciful to me and save me!Â’
+So do not stay with things here, but in anticipation cry out to the Judge, ‘O God, be merciful to me and save me!’

 Do not reject me, held fast by sloth, my Saviour.
 Rouse my thoughts to repentance and show me to be a tried worker of your vineyard, granting the payment of the eleventh hour and your great mercy.